TomasHubelbauer/week-planner/readme.md

   and rather than pulling out the commons into a shared ESM package set, I think it might make sense to make this a single Planner application with two weeks into the same data.

+- [ ] Fix the color picker not appearing when creating a new activity type

+  It will appear when I go to edit it later, but not when creating it.